-S&P currently has three affiliate collectives in California statewide, New York City, and Chicago.
+S&P currently has three affiliate collectives in California statewide, New York, and Chicago.
 The collectives organize autonomously, but stay connected and coordinated.
-We are all volunteers.
+We are mostly volunteers.

 California S&P is a collective of about 15 people who are survivors (including survivors who are formerly incarcerated), community organizers, attorneys, victim advocates, policy experts, and scholars.
 We are building relationships with survivors who are incarcerated at the Central California Women’s Facility in Chowchilla, the biggest women’s prison in the U.S. As part of this process, S&P partnered with TGI Justice Project and CCWP in 2018 to launch a survey to hundreds of survivors in women’s and men’s prisons in California.

-NYC S&P is a grassroots prison abolition organization, dedicated to freeing criminalized survivors of gender violence held in prisons in New York.
-Currently, NYC S&P is focused on #FreeThemNY campaign, calling on Governor Cuomo to immediately use his clemency powers to free people from prisons.
+S&P New York is a grassroots prison abolition organization, dedicated to freeing criminalized survivors of gender violence held in prisons in New York.
+Currently, S&P New York is focused on #FreeThemNY campaign, calling on Governor Cuomo to immediately use his clemency powers to free people from prisons.

 Love & Protect, formerly known as Chicago Alliance to Free Marissa Alexander, is a volunteer-led and volunteer-run grassroots effort.
 Members are individuals working through an abolitionist framework.
 L&P’s current work includes acting as a defense committee and/or providing other types of support for women incarcerated for defending themselves against violence.
 This includes teach-ins, letter writing campaigns, court support, Twitter town halls and general awareness raising.

-S&P affiliates in California and New York have launched campaigns demanding the mass commutations of survivors, many of whom have life and life without parole sentences.
-California S&P also supports CCWP’s campaign to end of Life Without Parole sentencing in California.
+S&P affiliates have launched campaigns demanding the mass commutations of survivors, many of whom have life and life without parole sentences.
 Chicago partners are exploring grassroots strategies to decrease massive sentences of incarcerated survivors, helping to free them from prison.

 Our national collective organizes national strategy convenings and affiliates also organize local community events such as letter writing parties, film screenings, art exhibits, and community panels.